쉐도잉 연습: How to Speak So That People Want to Listen | Julian Treasure | TED - YouTube로 영어 말하기 배우기

 You can fall into this.

-My mother, in the last years of her life, became very negative, and it's hard to listen.
+My mother in the last years of her life became very,

-(Laughter) And another form of negativity, complaining.
+And another form of negativity, complaining.

-Well, this is the national art of the U.K.
+Well, this is the national art of the UK.

 It's not spreading sunshine and lightness in the world.

-Excuses.
-We've all met this guy.
+We've all met this guy,

-Maybe we've all been this guy.
+maybe we've all been this guy.

-Some people have a blamethrower.
+Some people have a blame-thrower.

-Penultimate, the sixth of the seven, embroidery, exaggeration.
+Penultimate, the six of the seven.

 It demeans our language, actually, sometimes.

-For example, if I see something that really is awesome, what do I call it?
+For example, if I see something that really is awesome,

-(Laughter) And then, of course, this exaggeration becomes lying, and we don't want to listen to people we know are lying to us.
+out and out lying, and we don't want to listen to people we know are lying to us.

 And finally, dogmatism.